CHAPTER XIV. How the Night-Office is to be said on Saints’ Days

 And therefore we also having so great a cloud of witnesses over our head, laying aside every weight and sin which surrounds us, let us run by patience to the fight proposed to us.
 (Hebrews 12:1)

 Our Lord gives specialised tasks to His saints.
 The Church recognises this by attributing to certain saints a patronage over places, groups, and particular needs.
 Our Lord engages the saints in the ministrations of His merciful love to souls.
 The life of the saints in heaven is one of cooperation with Our Lord in His two-fold mediation as Eternal High Priest.
 Through Him, and with Him, and in Him, they glorify and praise the Father in the ceaseless liturgy of heaven.
-At the same time, through Him, and with Him, and in Him, as His almoners, they dispense graces to souls and intervene with a perfect love in the lives of those who journey as pilgrims on the earth.
+At the same time, through Him, and with Him, and in Him, they dispense graces to souls and intervene with a perfect love in the lives of those who journey as pilgrims on the earth.

-Our Lord has charged His saints to walk with us, to attend to our needs, to obtain for us the graces of repentance, and illumination, and union with Him that He so desires to give us.
+Our Lord has charged His saints to walk with us, to attend to our needs, to obtain for us the graces of repentance, and illumination, and union with Me that He so desires to give us.
 Some of these saints, though not all of them, are known to us.
 The saints adopt us, so to speak, some as brothers others as spiritual sons.
 The interest of the saints in all that we do, and say, and suffer is continuous.
 The saints are, at every moment, attentive to us.

 The first and indispensable expression of devotion to the saints is the celebration of their feasts.
 Each feast brings with it a grace that is proper to it.
 Through the antiphons, and responsories, and hymns, and collects of the saints, we effectively call upon them, we ask for their help and, thus, we begin to benefit from their example, to live according to their doctrine, and to walk in their company.

 We can hope, one day, to be united with the saints in the glory of heaven where the radiance of the Face of Christ, the brightness of the Lamb, will fill our souls with an ineffable joy.
 Invoke the saints whom Our Lord has already brought into your life and remain open, for there are others whom He will present to you, and to whom He will entrust you in the years to come.
-The repetition of the Sanctoral cycle of the Divine Office is a yearly opportunity to renew our friendship with the saints and to receive from the particular alms of grace that it please Our Lord to distribute by their hand.
+The repetition of the Sanctoral cycle of the Divine Office is a yearly opportunity to renew our friendship with the saints and to receive from them the particular alms of grace that it pleases Our Lord to distribute by their hand.